shredtechular/StratifyLabs.github.io/_posts/2013-10-14-Tips-How-Microcontrollers-Work.md

 <img class="post_image" src="{{ BASE_PATH }}/images/sili-atom-group.svg" />

 <div class="alert alert-info"><span class="label label-danger">Note</span>  This model
-inspired the CoActionOS logo.
+inspired the Stratify Labs logo.
 The symbol inside the gear is a silicon atom.</div>

 <div class="alert alert-info"><span class="label label-danger">Note</span> The
 center atom has four valence electrons of its own and shares one from each of